 The Suunto 9 Peak Pro Titanium uses a hypoallergenic silicone that feels really soft and comfortable against the skin, and the material is easy to clean.

 Ease of Use

-The incredible technology that best GPS watches offer today means there can be a learning curve to taking advantage of their full functionality.
+The incredible technology that best GPS running watches offer today means there can be a learning curve to taking advantage of their full functionality.
 Not a single watch here is simple enough to pull out of the box and learn immediately.
 You might be able to record a run — but what next?
 Do you use the watch’s corresponding app to synchronize it?
 Do you make adjustments in the watch itself or with the app?
 Is it a combination of both?
 These are questions you’ll need to sort out as you begin accessing features on your watch and learning its capabilities.
 With so many options and the amount of data that can be found, it even takes time to remember which buttons control selections and navigate forward or back.
-Some watches have a bold start/stop button that is distinct from the others.
-The watches in this guide either use buttons, scrolling dials, or a combination of the two for controls.
+Some watches have a bold start/stop button distinct from the others.
+The watches in this guide use buttons, scrolling dials, or a combination of the controls.
 Buttons are simple to use on the fly, but the dials, like on Coros Apex 2 Pro, can be tricky to use quickly.
 Buttons are generally big and responsive, with some performing much better than others.
-Some of the watches in this guide have touchscreen components that generally work well even when the watch face is wet or in cold conditions.
+Some of the watches in this guide have touchscreen components that generally work well even when the watch’s face is wet or in cold conditions.